by Dan Brown

 Barnes & Noble

 by Andrew Clawson For 300 years, America has been under assault, the enemy silent, unseen.
 In the august halls of the Ivy League, a scholar uncovers shocking evidence of an unimaginable betrayal.
-Professor Erika Carr uncovers a Revolutionary era espionage report, lost for centuries in a cache of Alexander Hamilton’s private documents.
-Dr. Carr is … Continue reading
+Professor Erika Carr uncovers a Revolutionary era espionage … Continue reading →

 by Timothy L. O’Brien